gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 and then AWS won't accept any more.
 Then once the Spot price is acceptable, you are locked out for a bit because the call amount limit is exceeded.

-If you encounter that case, you can use the following command in the Runner Manager machine to see the Docker Machines state:
+If you encounter that case, you can use the following command in the runner manager machine to see the Docker Machines state:

 ```shell